 When you work out, your muscles do their job by pulling on your bones, which function as levers to create movement.
-Levers can be classified as either first, second or third class.
-Most exercises use third class levers, which are the most common in the body, but a few employ first and second class levers.
+Levers can be classified as either first, second or third class, according to Kinesiology of the Musculoskeletal System: Foundations for Rehabilitation.

-The weight your muscle has to overcome -- whether that of a a limb, your whole body or an external weight such as a barbell or dumbbell -- is termed the resistive force, or simply the resistance.
+The weight your muscle has to overcome — whether that of a limb, your whole body or an external weight such as a barbell or dumbbell — is termed the "resistive force," or simply the "resistance."
 Levers are classified according to the relative placement of the fulcrum, resistance and force.

 Examples, however, are exercises that require elbow extension, such as dumbbell triceps extensions, cable triceps push-downs and triceps dips.
 In each of these exercises, the elbow joint serves as the fulcrum, which lies between the resistance and the force applied by the triceps muscle behind the elbow.

-In a calf raise, the resistance -- the weight of the body -- is positioned between the fulcrum at the toes and balls of the feet, and the force, which is applied by the calf muscles pulling on the heel.
+In a calf raise, the resistance — the weight of the body — is positioned between the fulcrum at the toes and balls of the feet, and the force, which is applied by the calf muscles pulling on the heel.
 Push-ups also utilize a second-class lever.